leviathanbadger/cc-web-components/PROJECT-PLAN.md

     change code.
 For production, Vite can bundle our library using Rollup under the hood, producing optimized builds.
 We will configure Vite in library mode so that it outputs our components as a library (likely in both ESM and UMD formats by default).
-Vite’s strength is that it’s minimal configuration and very fast, which suits our needs—especially since we might be compiling Rust to WASM as well.
-Notably, Vite has built-in support for handling .wasm files: we can import a WebAssembly module with a special query (e.g.
+Vite’s strength is that it’s minimal configuration and very fast, which suits our needs.
+Vite’s hot module replacement makes iterative development quick, and its library mode outputs our components in both ESM and UMD formats.
-    `import init from './my_component.wasm?init'`) to initialize it, and Vite will ensure the WASM is properly served and inlined or copied to the bundle.
-We may also use a plugin like vite-plugin-wasm to streamline integration with wasm-pack outputs, which is designed to handle Rust-generated WASM modules.
-Overall, Vite will significantly ease the development process with its fast reloads and simple configuration for building our library.

   - Testing Framework: For testing, we can use Vitest, which is a Vite-native testing framework.
     Vitest is designed to reuse Vite’s configuration and pipeline, making it seamless to test our components in a similar environment to how they run in the browser.
 It supports running tests in a Node environment with jsdom to simulate the DOM, and even has an option to run tests in a real browser if needed.
-Using Vitest will allow us to write unit tests for component logic (both the JS/TypeScript part and potentially verifying Rust-WASM interactions via JavaScript).
-It’s compatible with standard testing libraries, so we can use utilities like @testing-library/dom or open-wc’s testing helpers for web components.
+Using Vitest will allow us to write unit tests for component logic. compatible with standard testing libraries, so we can use utilities like @testing-library/dom or open-wc’s testing helpers for web components.
 The key benefit is speed and simplicity – Vitest runs tests blazing fast and supports modern syntax out of the box.
 We’ll configure Vitest